-College in 2012 is all about having the right tech.
+College is all about having the right tech.
 Whether you’re partying with friends or pulling an all nighter, the right laptop, phone, speakers, and even backpack can make a huge difference.
 Here’s my top five picks for what to bring back to school this year.

 Keep it All Charged: Powerbag – $139